AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/AWS Cloud Practitioner Essentials.md

 ### Analytics
-- **Amazon Athena** - Amazon Athena is a serverless, interactive analytics service that provides a simplified and flexible way to analyze petabytes of data where it lives.
+- **Amazon Athena** - Amazon Athena is a serverless, interactive analytics service that provides a simplified and flexible way to analyze petabytes of data where it lives (for example, query on S3 data directly).
+It is good for both complex and simple queries.
 -  **Amazon QuickSight** - QuickSight is a business intelligence service that delivers insights with dashboards.
 - **Amazon Elastic MapReduce (EMR)** - Amazon EMR is a cloud big data platform for running large-scale distributed data processing jobs, interactive SQL queries, and machine learning applications.
 Fully managed.
 - **AWS Data Exchange** - Data Exchange allows you to easily find, subscribe to, and use third-party data in the cloud.
 Basically a Data Marketplace.